Provender

 The group and private experience

 Provender's format rewards groups, but with a caveat.
-The bistro atmosphere , warm, animated, the kind of room where kitchen aromas carry from table to table , works well for groups of four to six who want a proper dinner rather than a performance.
+The bistro atmosphere, warm, animated, the kind of room where kitchen aromas carry from table to table, works well for groups of four to six who want a proper dinner rather than a performance.
 Classic French cooking at this price tier means you can order confidently across the table without one person paying significantly more than another, which matters when the bill arrives.

 There is no private dining room listed in the available data, so if your group requires a fully separated space, verify directly with the venue before committing.
 For informal gatherings where the main room suffices, Provender is a practical and enjoyable choice.
 It is worth comparing this to venues like Galvin La Chapelle, which offers more formal private dining infrastructure, or Chez Bruce in Wandsworth, which operates at a similar neighbourhood-bistro register but with more established group-booking facilities.
-For a group that simply wants excellent French food in a convivial room without the theatre, Provender earns its place at the leading of the shortlist.
+For a group that simply wants excellent French food in a convivial room without the theatre, Provender earns its place at the top of the shortlist.

 Booking and logistics

-The address , Wanstead High Street, E11 , is served by Wanstead station on the Central line, which puts it around 25 minutes from the City.
+The address, Wanstead High Street, E11, is served by Wanstead station on the Central line, which puts it around 25 minutes from the City.
 If you are travelling from central London, build in the journey time; the neighbourhood is not difficult, just not central.

 How Provender sits in the wider French dining picture

 For broader context on French cooking in and around London, Le Gavroche represents the classical end of the spectrum, while Pétrus by Gordon Ramsay and 64 Goodge Street sit in the mid-to-upper tier.
 Internationally, Les Amis in Singapore and Hotel de Ville Crissier in Switzerland show where the French fine-dining tradition extends beyond Europe.
 Provender occupies a different position entirely: it is the venue you book when you want the cooking without the event pricing.
-That is not a compromise , it is a specific and valuable thing to be.
+That is not a compromise, it is a specific and valuable thing to be.

 If you are travelling further afield for serious food in the UK, Waterside Inn in Bray, L'Enclume in Cartmel, Moor Hall in Aughton, Gidleigh Park in Chagford, Hand and Flowers in Marlow, and hide and fox in Saltwood are all worth the journey.
 But for a weeknight dinner in East London that delivers on the promise of honest French cooking at fair prices, Provender is the answer.